 How to Secure Your Social Media Accounts?

 Social Media might not be the first thing that crosses someone’s mind after a loved one has passed away.
-That being said, if left unattended, the accounts either stay inactive forever or can easily become victims of identity fraud.
+If left unattended, the accounts stay inactive forever or can quickly become victims of identity fraud.

-Something as simple as providing login details to access the accounts and stating your preferences on how to manage those accounts, as well as data, can relieve the burden off your family to make those decisions for you.
+Something as simple as providing login details to access the accounts and stating your preferences on how to manage those accounts, and data, can relieve the burden off your family to make those decisions for you.

-Since our social media accounts are an integral part of our lives, it is important to know how each of the social media platforms deals with the accounts of deceased users:
+Since our social media accounts are an integral part of our lives, it is essential to know how each of the social media platforms deals with the accounts of deceased users:

 - You can delete all your accounts or,